-The Kingdom of Saudi Arabia is an oil-rich, conservative Middle Eastern country where Islam is the dominating force.
-Expats seldom move to Saudi Arabia for the lifestyle, the weather, the food or any of the enticements other expat destinations may offer.
-Rather, Westerners tend to move there for financial reasons and remain sequestered in Western-style compounds, far removed from real Saudi life while earning their tax-free salaries.
+Though there are certain perks to moving to Saudi Arabia, expats seldom do so for the lifestyle, the weather, the food or any of the enticements other expat destinations may offer.
+Rather, Westerners tend to move to the Kingdom for financial reasons and remain sequestered in Western-style compounds, far removed from real Saudi life while earning their tax-free salaries.

 Most expats in Saudi Arabia live in Jeddah and Riyadh, both of which have the full range of Western amenities, a good selection of accommodation, and most of the Kingdom’s employers.
 Some expats may also find themselves drawn to Saudi's Eastern Province, pulled by lucrative job offers in the hydrocarbon sector.

 Expat life in Saudi Arabia is surprisingly social, as fellow immigrants develop strong bonds.
 Weekends are often centred on compound get-togethers, trips into the desert and diving excursions.
 The camaraderie and parties make up for a lack of other liberties and luxuries, but the artificial lifestyle can be difficult to sustain over long periods.

 Saudi Arabia is governed by Sharia law, and Islam is closely interwoven with daily life.
 Although foreigners are allowed to practise their own religion in private, proselytising is strictly forbidden.
 For the most harmonious and peaceful experience possible, expats are advised to respect Islamic laws and customs, bearing in mind that they are guests in the Kingdom.